eb0687/mini-framework/docs/docs/creating-elements.md

 ### Example

-This is yet another example which renders a div with a heading, a paragraph, and a button demonstrating a JSX-like component creation workflow.
+This is an example which renders a div with a heading, a paragraph, and a button demonstrating a JSX-like component creation workflow.
 All elements are created using the exported factories.

 ```js
 import { div, h1, p, button } from "../../framework/";